Best Candidate Sourcing Tools - March 2019

 Here are some of the points that we found (some) practitioners don’t understand when they first hear about sourcing tools:

-This software for companies of any size.
-Companies that hire 1-100,000 per year use recruiters.
+Companies that hire 10-100,000 people per year use recruiters.
 Similarly, sourcing tools can help companies of almost any size.

 A well run sourcing mechanism is great for getting people into your funnel.
 But, if you have a poor candidate experience, onboarding, or culture generally, you will constantly be trying to fill a leaky bucket.